angular/angular/aio/content/guide/component-styles.md

 </code-example>

-We include the template and CSS files by setting the `templateUrl` and `styleUrls` metadata properties respectively.
+You include the template and CSS files by setting the `templateUrl` and `styleUrls` metadata properties respectively.
 Because these files are co-located with the component, it would be nice to refer to them by name without also having to specify a path back to the root of the application.